TimotheeMathieu/ReproducibleRL/README.md

 ```

 Once all the results have been copied to `results`, these can the be used to reproduce the various plots of the article.

-# TODO
-- update readmes and doc.
-- guix: warn if output outside of shared in container.